martabica/biodiversity-app/README.md

 ### 5. **Map**
 The Map module uses **Leaflet** to visualize the geographical distribution of species observations.
 It shows interactive maps where users can explore how species are distributed across different regions in Poland.

-# Deploying the App in a Browser
+# Deploying the App in a browser

 You can access the **Biodiversity App** directly from your browser using the following link: